InvadingOctopus/octopuskit/Documentation/Usage Guide.md

         initialStateClass: OctopusGameState.self)
     ```

-    > The game coordinator is the top-level "controller" (in the Model-View-Controller sense, not a gamepad or joystick) that manages the global state of your game.
+    > The game coordinator is the top-level "controller" (in the Model-View-Controller sense) that manages the global state of your game.

     > If your game needs to share complex logic or data across multiple scenes, you may create a subclass of `OctopusGameCoordinator`.

-3. Displaying OctopusKit content in your view hierarchy is handled differently depending on whether you use SwiftUI or AppKit/UIKit:
+3. Displaying OctopusKit content in your view hierarchy requires different steps depending on whether you use SwiftUI or AppKit/UIKit:

-    * **SwiftUI:** Add a `OctopusKitContainerView` pass it the game coordinator as an `environmentObject`:
+    * **SwiftUI:** Add a `OctopusKitContainerView` and pass the game coordinator as an `environmentObject` to it:

         ```
         import OctopusKit